dfreiberger/twincat-high-dpi-fix/README.md

 Before 3.1.4026.x the TwinCAT XAE and related tools such as route manager do not display correctly on 4K monitors.
 Unfortunately many monitors since 2018 are 4K.
 Thankfully there is a simple fix.

+### Side effects
+After following the below instructions to disable DPI awareness, dialogs that are part of TwinCAT or the Remote Manager may appear slightly lower resolution or blurry, however the components will be sized correctly and readable, which is not always true without applying this fix.

 ## Identifying the problem

 After installing XAE Shell or TwinCAT 3 integrated into Visual Studio, you may see that many tables are compressed and various dialogs and other artifacts are rendered incorrectly.